We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Your first measure is to manually remove as much glue as you can with a scraping tool.
 While this may not banish every last bit of carpet glue from the floor, getting rid of as many large pieces as possible is a good starting point before moving on to other techniques for how to remove carpet glue.
 Use a paint scraper, spackling knife, 5-in-1 tool, or a razor blade—just be sure the tool has a handle with a comfortable grip.
 Wear flexible work gloves to spare your hands; knee pads are also advisable during what could otherwise be a painful chore.

 If you can’t conquer all the carpet glue with elbow grease alone, move on to heat, which will soften the dried adhesive, making it easier to scrape or scour away.
 There are two ways to approach this: with either boiling water or steam.
-After donning protective gloves (and waterproof work boots, or possibly rain boots, to protect your feet), heat and pour enough boiling water to completely cover the carpet glue and give it about five to 10 minutes to soften.
+After donning protective gloves (and waterproof work boots, or possibly rain boots, to protect your feet), heat and pour enough boiling water to completely cover the carpet glue and give it about 5 to 10 minutes to soften.

-STEP 3: Scrape away the remaining glue
+Step 3: Scrape away the remaining glue.

 When the glue starts to become pliable, use your scraper tool to work it out of the concrete.
 Work in small sections so that you can remove the softened carpet glue before the water cools.
 Sop up as much water as possible with a towel when finished to expedite drying.